Aunt Vadge: Do I have a delayed STI?

 Hi Aunt Vadge,

 Recently I’ve been a little too adventurous and now I’m scared I might have an STI.
-I had sex about two weeks ago, and after that I had no symptoms besides the usual after-sex soreness.
-However, two days ago I was sexually active (but did not have sex) with another person.
+I had sex about two weeks ago, and afterwards had no symptoms besides the usual after-sex soreness.
+Two days ago I was sexually active (but did not have sex) with another person.

-The day after I had a burning sensation when peeing and my vagina was raw and it hurt.
-Today, it is itchy and painful to the touch, but I no longer have a burning sensation when I pee.
+The day after, I had a burning sensation when peeing and my vagina was raw and sore.
+Today it’s itchy and painful to the touch, but the burning when I pee has gone.

-Can I have an STI from the second guy even though I didn’t have sex with him?
+Can I have an STI from the second guy even though we didn’t have sex?
 Or is this delayed from the first time?

 Thank you for your help,